Lease End

 The list is also notably diverse in terms of brands.
 Honda shows up three times, but Chevrolet, Jeep (twice), Kia, Hyundai, and Mazda all make appearances.
 The Kia Forte and Hyundai Tucson in particular reflect strong buyout demand in the affordable-vehicle segment; drivers who leased a budget-friendly car and now realize buying it out is cheaper than re-entering the market.

-New York Sales Tax on Lease Buyouts: It's Complicated (But We'll Simplify It)
+New York Sales Tax on Lease Buyouts: It's Complicated

 New York's sales tax on vehicle leases is one of the more complex setups in the country, so let's break it down.

 When you lease a vehicle in New York, sales tax is collected upfront on the total of all your lease payments for the entire lease term.
 This is different from most states, where tax is charged on each monthly payment as you go.
-In New York, this upfront tax amount is typically rolled into your capitalized cost and spread across your monthly payments — so you're technically paying it, just over time.
+In New York, this upfront tax amount is typically rolled into your capitalized cost and spread across your monthly payments, so you're technically paying it, just over time.

 Here's the key nuance: you already paid sales tax on the lease portion of the vehicle's value (the depreciation).
 At buyout, you're paying tax on the residual portion.
 So you're not technically being double-taxed on the same dollars, but it can feel that way when you see the total.